 5 health resolutions worth keeping

-I don’t make new year’s resolutions, but I do think the start of a new year, whether it’s the calendar year, your birthday, or some other anniversary date, is a good time to evaluate our priorities and what we are doing to make them happen.
+I don’t make New Year’s resolutions, but I think the start of a new year, whether the calendar year, your birthday, or any time, is a signal to evaluate our priorities and what we are doing to make them happen.

-So today I suggest 5 health issues we can evaluate and resolve to improve in 2017.
-I’ve listed links to previous blog posts and other sources that will help you set goals and make them happen.
+In this post I suggest 5 health issues we can evaluate and resolve to improve every year.
+I’ve listed links to previous blog posts and other sources to help you set goals and make them happen.

 milk, yogurt, fruits, vegetables